SodiumNickel/SaltyGameEngine/STYLE.md

 4. Asset Manager (TODO: dk if i like asset manager here)
 5. Events (TODO)

+TODO: wait would just seperate Game/.. and Engine/.. note that all files in Game/.. should ONLY have imports from Game/.. and not Engine/.. should also note that all src header libs should contain full path from src. i.e. Game/..

 Include what you use, do not rely on transitive inclusions.